lephare-photoz/lephare/docs/detailed.rst

   and is the default law for the galactic extinction.
 | % **filter_extinc** -c COSMOS.para -FILTER_FILE filter_test.dat
 | It returns:
-| # Computing ATMOSPHERIC AND GALACTIC EXTINCTION
+| # Computing ATMOSPHERIC AND GALACTIC EXTINCTIONS
 | # with the following options:

 =============================== =================